-A good way to validate your freebie is by working backward from your lead magnet and seeing if it aligns with the products or services you Your goal is to create something that will capture the feelings your audience experiences when making the decision to buy.
+A good way to validate your freebie is by working backward from your lead magnet and see if it aligns with the products or services you Your goal is to create something that will capture the feelings your audience experiences when making the decision to buy.
 Types Of Lead Magnets